polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-programmatically.md

 Since the component has one input that is not optional, we should pass at least one param `"epochs": V1Param(value=1)`.

-It's possible to pass all extra operation information or override the component information:
+It's possible to pass additional override information with the operation:

 ```python
 from polyaxon.client import RunClient